ethicxz/ethicxz.github.io/_posts/2024-08-26-VL Tengu Chain.md

 Successfully processed 1 files; Failed processing 0 files
 ```
-So we can just replace this task by a revshell that gonna be execute as T0_c.fowler but i'm gonna use another way to become DA of this machine.
+So we can just replace this task by a revshell that gonna be execute as T0_c.fowler but i'm gonna use another way to become DA of this chain.

 ```bash
 sliver (sidecar-http) > sharpdpapi machinetriage